-- ► Every year, the federal government allocates more than \$400 billion to states and communities based, in part, on census data. - ▶ Businesses use census data to locate supermarkets, new housing and other facilities. - ► Census data guide local Native Hawaiian and Other Pacific Islander decision-makers on where to build new roads, hospitals, child-care and senior citizen centers, schools and more.
+- ► Every year, the federal government allocates more than \$400 billion to states and communities based, in part, on census data. - Businesses use census data to locate supermarkets, new housing and other facilities. - Census data guide local American Indian and Alaska Native decision makers in their grant writing proposals for the construction of new roads, hospitals, child-care and senior citizen centers, schools and more.